Winner of the ASPCA Henry Bergh Children’s Book Award

 This plucky pony's story of survival and friendship will win the hearts of readers young and old.
 All who have had to start over after displacement, abandonment, injury, or amputation will find a friend in Molly as they follow her story of bringing a smile to everyone she meets.

-Pam Kaster is the author of Zydeco Goes to Horse Camp, an editor of the Equine Facilitated Mental Health Association newsletter, and a member of Equine Photographers Network.
-She managed an equestrian riding program for disabled riders for three years and continues to study natural horsemanship techniques.
-She has been a Red Cross disaster-preparedness volunteer for twenty years and managed a Red Cross shelter during Hurricane Katrina.
-She lives in Zachary, Louisiana, with her husband, three horses, three dogs, and a cat.
+Pam Kaster is the author of Patsy the Mule and Zydeco Goes to Horse Camp.
+She managed an equestrian riding program for disabled riders for three years and continues to study natural horsemanship techniques with the help of her three horses.
+She was a disaster preparedness volunteer for twenty years and managed a Red Cross shelter during Hurricane Katrina.
+She lives in Zachary, Louisiana.

 Review of Molly the Pony